fsvieira/p2pqueue/README.md

 It will register a function as a remote call, where:
 * fn is a function
-* memoization, when true functions results are cached and returned when available.
+* memoization, when true function results are cached and returned when available.
 If false, function will always run to return results.

 For example, fib functions is a good function for memoization because calling fib with the same arguments will always return the same results,